 holiday or other periods of homestay

-If your child is staying with one of our host family during exeats or half term then we will arrange either for the host family to collect and return your child to school or See World will be responsible for organising this. will make the arrangements and confirm to , your child and school.
+If your child is staying with one of our host family during exeats or half term then we will arrange either for the host family to collect and return your child to school or See World will be responsible for organising this.
+We will make the arrangements and confirm to you, your child and school.